King Crimson: 1981–1984: Discipline, Beat, Three of a Perfect Pair and second hiatus

-Recording Beat was faced with tension with Belew suffering high stress levels over his duties as front man, lead singer, and principal songwriter.
+The recording of Beat was faced with tension, with Belew suffering high stress levels over his duties as front man, lead singer, and principal songwriter.
 On one occasion, he clashed with Fripp and ordered him out of the studio.
 As Beat reached No. 39 in the UK and No. 52 in the US, King Crimson resumed touring.
-"Heartbeat" was released as a single which peaked at No. 57 on the Billboard Mainstream Rock chart.
-Around this time the band released the VHS-only '"The Noise: Live in Frejus", a record of a show played at the Arena, Frejus, France on 27 August 1982.
-This video is on DVD as part of the compilation Neal and Jack and Me and On (and off) The Road (1981–1984).
+"Heartbeat" was released as a single, which peaked at No. 57 on the Billboard Mainstream Rock chart.
+Around this time the band released the VHS The Noise: Live in Frejus, a document of a show played at the Arena, Frejus, France on 27 August 1982, co-headlining with Roxy Music (whose set from the same show was also released on VHS as The High Road).
+The VHS was later re-released as part of the Neal and Jack and Me DVD in 2004.